Destroy Version Controlled Files

 Use the /stopat option to retain the historical information up to and including a versionSpec value.
 The versionSpec value can be the latest version, a specific changeset, or a date.
 For more information about versionspec values, see Command-Line Syntax (Version Control).

 To destroy all the files in the team project MyTeamProject and, at the same time, retain the history for the files up to and including 10/23/2005, type:

 >tf destroy $/MyTeamProject /keephistory /stopat:D10/23/2005

-Use the /startcleanup option to immediately clean up the TFVC metadata of the files that are no longer referenced by Team Foundation Server.
-Without this option, those metadata are removed when the database is maintained by a SQL process that runs every 5 days.
-Seven days after the TFVC metadata deletion, the content of the destroyed files will be deleted by another SQL process.
+Use the /startcleanup option to immediately clean up the content that is no longer referenced by Team Foundation Server.
+Without this option, the destroyed files are removed when the database is maintained by a SQL process that generally runs one time a day.

 To immediately destroy all the files in aFolder, type: